deffi/svg_extrude/README.md

         ; stop printing object foo id:0 copy 0
         M600
         ; printing object bar id:1 copy 0
+  * Notes: with this procedure, multiple objects must be used; multi-part objects won't work because the parts will be sliced as one and the "Label objects" function won't label the individual parts.

 Alternative procedure:
   * Configuration:
       * Printer Settings -> General -> Extruders: match the number of models